xaprb/story/exampleSite/content/slides/apron/index.md

 ![](will-turner-508747-unsplash.jpg# absolute ofv w-4-12 h-2-12 t-10-12 l-5-12)

 ---
-class: col, col-2
+class: col-2

 # Apron's Columnar Layouts

 Apron supports multi-column layouts (2 and 3).
 This is a two-column layout.
-The first element (typically heading) spans all columns.
+The first H1 spans all columns.

-Create a columnar layout with `class: col, col-X`.
+Create this layout with `class: col-2`.

 Images are supported too.